stmarksnewferry/stmarksnewferry.github.io/_whats_on_boxes/sundays.md

 **Football**

 A few years ago we started a bit of a kick about.
 This turned into a weekly fixture!
 We play on a Sunday evening, for fun, in the Village Hall.
-7.30pm for an hour.
+8pm-9.30pm.